 On 10 April 2019, PMSB had initiated adjudication proceedings under CIPAA against the customer claiming for total outstanding balance under interim payment certificate of approximately RM10.05 million.
 PMSB obtained the adjudication decision on 10 August 2019 in its favour for the claimed amount and adjudication costs but the customer had failed to make the aforesaid payment within the timeline given.
 On 19 September 2019, the customer had filed an originating summons under KL High Court to set aside the adjudication decision whilst on 1 October 2019, PMSB had filed an originating summon under KL High Court to enforce the adjudication decision.
-All the enforcement, setting aside and stay application will be fixed for hearing on 10 July 2020.
+All the enforcement, setting aside and stay application were heard on 17 August 2020 which had allowed the Company to enforce the adjudication decision and dismissed the customer's application to set aside the adjudication decision.